NBP empowers the blind and visually impaired with programs, materials, and technology supporting braille literacy and learning through touch.

 We promote literacy for blind children through outreach programs and we encourage the teaching of braille to blind children by providing age-appropriate braille reading and support materials for caregivers and educators.

-We promote braille literacy as an important employment and general living skill and price all materials to be affordable, we promote their sales nationally and worldwide, and we provide braille transcription and braille production services to like-minded organizations and to businesses to support braille and accessibility for all.
+We promote braille literacy as an important employment and general living skill.
+We price these materials to be affordable, and we distribute them nationally and across the globe.
+NBP provides braille transcription and braille production services to like-minded organizations and to businesses to support braille and accessibility for all.

 - Braille is an essential tool that helps people without sight become literate;

-- Blind people want to pay the same for their braille publications as sighted people pay for theirs;
+- Blind people should be able to pay the same price for their braille publications as sighted people pay for print materials;

-- Schoolchildren should have their textbooks and tests at the same time their sighted peers do;
+- Schoolchildren should have their textbooks and tests at the same time their sighted peers;

-- Our purpose as a nonprofit is to raise sufficient funds to support these services;
+- Our goal as a nonprofit is to raise sufficient funds to support these services;

 - We are especially sensitive to discrimination and the concerns of disadvantaged populations.
-Our hiring and supervisory practices should encourage competitive employment for qualified disabled individuals.
+Our hiring and supervisory practices encourage competitive employment for qualified disabled individuals;

 National Braille Press strives to be a global leader in producing high quality, affordable braille materials and developing innovative technologies that advance braille literacy for blind and visually impaired children and adults everywhere.